drsullivan13/alt-data-dashboard/docs/IMPLEMENTATION_SUMMARY.md

 ## ✅ Implementation Complete

-Successfully implemented a natural language query interface for the Alternative Data Intelligence Dashboard using Claude AI (Anthropic).
+Successfully implemented a natural language query interface for the Alternative Data Intelligence Dashboard using Claude AI (Anthropic). **NOW WITH MULTI-STOCK COMPARISON!**

 ---